Embracing Contradiction: Theoretical Inconsistency Will Not Impede the Road of Building Responsible AI Systems: Acknowledgments

-We would like to thank wholeheartedly the support from Dr. Daniel Neill and Dr. Emily Black for helping us brainstorm the paper at the initial stage.
-The authors also thank Dr. Wenyue Hua, Xuanyi Wang, Tianjian Liu, and Wei Xin for reviewing our draft and providing helpful feedbacks.
+We would like to thank Dr. Daniel Neill, Dr. Emily Black, and Dr. Michael Strevens for their wholehearted support in helping us brainstorm the paper at the initial stage.
+The authors also thank Dr. Wenyue Hua, Xuanyi Wang, Tianjian Liu, Qi Wei, and Wilson Wei Xin for reviewing our draft and providing helpful feedback.